Think Proprioceptively: State-Grounded Visual Token Selection for VLA Policies: Introduction

 \section{Introduction}

-Vision-language-action (VLA) models have emerged as a powerful paradigm for generalizable robot control because they translate visual observations and natural-language instructions into executable actions through large-scale pretraining \cite{zitkovich2023rt,kim2025openvla,black2024pi0}.
-Yet most current VLA pipelines introduce proprioceptive signals late in the processing stack, couple them only weakly to perception, or ignore them entirely.
-Contact-rich manipulation depends not only on what is visible and what action is requested, but also on the robot's embodiment, including its joint configuration and motion.
-This raises a basic design question: when a robot interprets what it sees and what to do, how can it better leverage physically grounded state to understand the task and environment?
+Vision-language-action (VLA) models translate visual observations and language instructions into executable actions through large-scale pretraining \cite{zitkovich2023rt,kim2025openvla,black2024pi0}.
+Yet contact-rich manipulation depends not only on what is visible and what is requested, but also on the robot's embodiment, including its joint configuration and motion.
+Most current VLA pipelines treat proprioception as a late conditioning signal for the action head, couple it only weakly to perception, or omit it altogether.
+This raises a concrete design question: \emph{should robot state be a late conditioning signal for action generation, or an active participant in instruction grounding and visual attention?}

-A striking example is the evolution from $\pi_0$~\cite{black2024pi0}, where proprioceptive state is encoded by a simple projector and fed to the action head, to $\pi_{0.5}$~\cite{black2025pi05}, where proprioceptive state is tokenized as text and fed through the VLM encoder. $\pi_{0.5}$ achieves an \SI{18}{\percent} improvement on the CALVIN~\cite{mees2022calvin} ABC$\to$D benchmark, with average completion length increasing from \num{2.01} to \num{2.38}.
-Although other changes are present, the change in proprioceptive encoding and entry point is distinctive and plausibly contributes to the gain.

-However, in existing systems, such as $\pi_{0.5}$, the proprioception design is typically chosen jointly with vision-language aggregation and the token conditioning mechanism at the action head, which makes the functional role of proprioception difficult to isolate. \cref{fig:teaser}(a) and \cref{tab:taxonomy} show that modern VLA models vary along several coupled axes, and these choices trade expressivity against efficiency and information retention.
-Cross-attention conditioning~\cite{reuss2025flower} is flexible but expensive, while pooled tokens~\cite{huang2025otter} or compressed tokens~\cite{li2024cogact} reduce compute at the cost of spatial detail.
-For proprioception, learned projections preserve continuous values but must map into an embedding space that is not pretrained, whereas text tokenization~\cite{black2025pi05} leverages the VLM text interface but discretizes continuous state.

-We conduct a systematic study to uncouple design choices by varying vision-language aggregation, the conditioning mechanism, and proprioception encoding and entry.
-To our knowledge, this provides the first systematic comparison.
-Building on the view that proprioception should be explicitly provided and actively involved during task understanding, we introduce \ours{}.
-Unlike LightVLA, which uses instruction-guided token selection primarily to reduce computation \cite{jiang2025lightvla}, \ours{} uses \emph{joint} instruction-and-proprioception guidance to study how embodied state shapes which visual evidence is retained during reasoning.
-In this framing, task-relevant evidence consists of object-centric visual cues together with configuration-specific proprioceptive context, which is sufficient to drive action generation without relying on heavier conditioning pathways.
-On CALVIN ABC$\to$D, \ours{} improves average completion length from \num{4.44} to \num{4.55}, and on LIBERO it increases average success from \SI{96.9}{\percent} to \SI{97.3}{\percent}.
-Moreover, it reduces end-to-end inference latency by \SI{58}{\percent}, from \SI{52}{\milli\second} to \SI{22}{\milli\second} on CALVIN ABC$\to$D.